aruzikulov/BS4-Themes/README.md

 # Bootstrap4 Front End Themes

-In order to compile the assets and run it on local you need to follow these steps:
+In order to explore the themes, follow any of the following 2 choices

 1. To see the themes online https://aruzikulov.github.io/BS4-Themes

 2. To see the themes locally, download them and open index.html file inside 'src' folder

+In order to compile the assets and run it on local you need to follow these steps:

 3. For Development:
 - Clone the repo.